ym2805/XIM-GSAPP-Fa20/src/projects/Bridging 3D Green Resource Equality.md

 ```
 “Through the computational design model, we have identified:

-balconies with vertical forests, courtyards with green gardens, and bridges with public green spaces
+terraces with vertical forests, courtyards with green gardens, and bridges with public green spaces

 that allows the neighborhood to address high density while achieving desirable green spaces for each person.”
 ```